Mekong: Water flow along its course

 Reach 1: Lancang Jiang or Upper Mekong River in China.
-In this part of the river, the major source of water flowing into the river comes from melting snow on the Tibetan Plateau.
+The major source of water flowing into the river comes from melting snow on the Tibetan Plateau.
 This volume of water is sometimes called the "Yunnan component" and plays an important role in the low-flow hydrology of the lower mainstream.
-Even as far downstream as Kratie, the Yunnan component makes up almost 30% of the average dry season flow.
+Even as far downstream as Kratié, the Yunnan component makes up almost 30% of the average dry season flow.
 A major concern is that the ongoing and planned expansion of dams and reservoirs on the Mekong mainstream in Yunnan could have a significant effect on the low-flow regime of the lower Mekong basin system.

 Reach 2: Chiang Saen to Vientiane and Nong Khai.
 This reach is almost entirely mountainous and covered with natural forest although there has been widespread slash and burn agriculture.
 Although this reach cannot be termed "unspoiled", the hydrological response is perhaps the most natural and undisturbed of all the lower basin.
 Many hydrological aspects of the lower basin start to change rapidly at the downstream boundary of this reach.
 On 19 July 2019 this reach of the river dropped to its lowest level in a century.
-Officials are particularly concerned as July is in the wet season, when mainstream flows are abundant historically.
-Locals are blaming low water on the newly constructed Xayaburi Dam, as it enters its test phase prior to the start of commercial operation in October 2019.
+Officials were particularly concerned as July is in the wet season, when mainstream flows are abundant historically.
+Locals blamed low water on the newly constructed Xayaburi Dam.

 Reach 3: Vientiane and Nong Khai to Pakse.
 The boundary between Reach 2 and 3 is where the Mekong hydrology starts to change.
-Reach 2 is dominated in both wet and dry seasons by the Yunnan Component.
-Reach 3 is increasingly influenced by contributions from the large left bank tributaries in Laos, namely the Nam Ngum, Nam Theun, Nam Hinboun, Se Bang Fai, Se Bang Hieng and Se Done Rivers.
+Reach 2 is dominated in both wet and dry seasons by the Yunnan component.
+Reach 3 is increasingly influenced by contributions from the large left bank tributaries in Laos, namely the Nam Ngum, Nam Theun, Nam Hinboun, Se Bang Fai, Se Bang Hieng and Se Done.
 The Mun-Chi river system from the right bank in Thailand enters the mainstream within this reach.